Parmelia meiophora

 Parmelia meiophora is a species of corticolous (bark-dwelling) foliose lichen in the family Parmeliaceae.
-Described from collections made in Yunnan, China in 1889, this lichen is known only from high-elevation cloud forests in southwestern China, where it grows on tree bark at elevations of roughly 3,000–4,000 metres.
+Described from collections made in Yunnan, China in 1889, this lichen is known from high-elevation cloud forests in southwestern China, where it grows on tree bark at elevations of roughly 3,000–4,000 metres; it has also been recorded from Nepal.
 The species forms loosely attached, greenish-grey rosette-shaped growths 8–15 cm across, characterized by a shiny surface covered with numerous tiny projections (isidia) and very small pale pores.
 It is distinguished by its strongly branched root-like structures on the black undersurface and its chemistry, which produces distinctive colour reactions when tested with potassium hydroxide solution: the turns weakly yellow while the interior changes from yellow to red.

 Taxonomy

 Parmelia meiophora was introduced as a new species by William Nylander in Auguste-Marie Hue's 1889 work "Lichenes yunnanenses", based on bark-dwelling material from montane forests in Yunnan, China.
 The protologue cites collections made on 6 and 17 June 1887 above Dapingzi (near Songping village) and Mosoying (Lankong) at about 3,000 m elevation.
 Nylander associated the species with the P. perlata group and recorded its reactions: potassium hydroxide solution (the K test) tinges the cortex weakly yellow and quickly turns the medulla from yellow to red; the hymenial iodine reaction is blue, later violet.
 He described brown apothecia that are cup-shaped when young then flatten (6–10 mm across) and noted eight ellipsoid to roughly spherical spores per ascus.
 A variety proposed by Ji-Ding Zhao in 1964, Parmelia meiophora var. isidiata, is considered synonymous with the nominate variety.